Skip to main content

 • an integrated and holistic life cycle management ensuring compliance, interoperability, and compatibility (see Chapter How: Life Cycle Management)

-To promote adoption and collaboration, the Catena-X data space is built upon open-source principals, under the umbrella of the Eclipse Foundation.
+To promote adoption and collaboration, the Catena-X data space is built upon open-source principles, under the umbrella of the Eclipse Foundation.
 All Catena-X reference implementations and KITs are licensed under Apache 2.0 and CY BB 4.0.
-In order to structure and guide the development in open-source, Catena-X installed Organizational Elements (e.g., committees in the Catena-X Association), created a working group and project in Eclipse Tractus-X and defined a scalable structure for a business-oriented development and adoption of relevant artifacts and SW codes:
+In order to structure and guide the development in open-source, Catena-X installed Organizational Elements (e.g., committees in the Catena-X Association), created a working group and project in Eclipse Tractus-X and defined a scalable structure for a business-oriented development and adoption of relevant artifacts and software codes:

-• Enablement Services
+• Enablement Services,

-• Core Services
+• Core Services,

 • Industry Core